Homemade mango curd in a glass jar

 For the mango curd:

 • Fill a medium sauce pot with a couple inches of water and turn on medium heat.
-Add mango purée, egg yolks, sugar, fresh lime juice, and salt to a medium sized stainless steel bowl and whisk to combine.
+Add 1 cup mango purée, 4 egg yolks, ¼ cup sugar, ¼ cup fresh lime juice, and ¼ tsp salt to a medium sized stainless steel bowl and whisk to combine.
 Place bowl over the sauce pot with water.
 The water should not be touching the bowl.

-• Cook over low heat, whisking frequently, until mixture is thick and can coat the back of a spoon, about 7-10 minutes.
+• Cook over low heat, whisking frequently, until mixture is thick and can coat the back of a spoon, anywhere from 7-15 minutes.

-• Turn off heat; add cubed butter and whisk until completely melted and incorporated.
+• Turn off heat; add 2 oz cold cubed butter and whisk until completely melted and incorporated.

 • Strain through a fine mesh sieve into a clean bowl.
 Cover directly with plastic wrap (this prevents the curd from developing a "skin") and chill in the refrigerator until ready to use.
 Mixture will further thicken after chilling.